sysgears/grain/README.md

-To help track the author of a patch as well as the submission chain, and be clear that the developer has authority to submit a patch for inclusion in openvswitch please sign off your work.
+To help track the author of a patch as well as the submission chain, and be clear that the developer has authority to submit a patch for inclusion in Grain Framework please sign off your work.
 The sign off certifies the following:

     Developer's Certificate of Origin 1.1

-    By making a contribution to this project, I certify that:
+    By making a contribution to Grain framework project, I certify that:

     (a) The contribution was created in whole or in part by me and I have the right to submit it under the open source license